determined-ai/determined/docs/tutorials/viewing-epoch-based-metrics.rst

 performance over multiple epochs.

-In this article, we'll show you how to view epoch-based metric data in the WebUI by reporting an epoch metric to the Determined master via the Core API.
-To do this, we'll define an epoch metric and use it as the X-Axis label in the WebUI.
+In this article, we'll show you how to view epoch-based metric data in the WebUI by reporting an ``epochs`` metric to the Determined master via the Core API.
+To do this, we'll define an ``epochs`` metric and use it as the X-Axis label in the WebUI.

 **Recommended**